Student Emergency Fund

 For students to be considered eligible for this program, the following criteria must be set:

-- Be enrolled in classes in an eligible curriculum program or approved Continuing Education certificate course at the time of the request.
+- Be enrolled (officially registered and actively attending) in classes in an eligible curriculum program or approved Continuing Education course at the time of the request.

 - The student must be in good academic standing with the College.
 Student must have a 2.0 or higher GPA.